October 15, 2018

 His cure is to keep your thought life immersed in His Word.

 Do you get up in time to get alone and get God’s Word down in your heart?
 Meditate.
 Think God’s thoughts after Him.
-Load up on the word of God.
+Load up on the Word of God.
 It is absolutely imperative that you have a quiet time every day.
 Get up, fellowship with Jesus, and saturate your soul with the Word of God.
 Bathe yourself in the presence of the Holy Spirit.

-Why do some people look on lewd scenes and others don’t?
+Why do some people look at lewd scenes and others don’t?
 Because your thought life will guard your sight.
 How you think governs what you see.
 You’re not just a helpless victim.
 You can make up your mind.
 Job made a decision: “I made a covenant with my eyes…” (Job 31:1).
 Beforehand, make a covenant with your eyes.
 Don’t wait until you’re in the middle of it.
 Don’t wait until temptation comes.
 What you see determines what you think, and what you think determines what you will see.

 The decision will guard your heart and guard your sight.